How to beat the post-Christmas blues*

 Be sure to budget

 Ok, this one won’t help you much this year but remember it for when October rolls around!
 I always try to get my Christmas presents with the last but one payday, if not before, so that I don’t have to spend December’s pay on them and that means that you can save more money for January, which is the longest time between paydays.
-And more money in January means more treats to get you through the month!
+And more money in January means more treats to get you through the month without the need for short term loans!
 If you’re super efficient (and I’ve never managed this yet) then put a certain amount of money away per month to spend over Christmas.

 Early spring cleaning

 Clean house equals clean mind and it’s nice to start a new year with a beautifully clean house – out with the old in with the new!
 One of my new year’s resolutions is to sort out the house and make it a little homelier.
 We’ve moved more of my boyf’s stuff in, we’re going to transform the spare room into my walk-in wardrobe and we’re going to wallpaper the front room.
 Cleaning and decorating will also keep you busy on your weekends in.